Isle of Wight Guru

 One thing worth mentioning is that coastal footpaths tend to be closed from time to time.
 This is usually because there has been a landslip.
 As a result, you'll end up doing a big detour through an industrial estate.
 The current list of closures is available on the Isle of Wight Council website.

 It’s quite a hilly walk but it has terrific coastal views of nothingness.
-Places to stop include the cafe at The Needles or the cafe within the National Trust's Old Battery.
+Places to stop include the café at The Needles or the café within the National Trust's Old Battery.
 The latter requires National Trust membership to access but it has great views.
+If you want a panini and a latte before or after the walk, I would go for the café at Dimbola or The Albion in Freshwater Bay.
+Dimbola is more relaxed, The Albion is posher.

 Alum Bay Isle of WIght